Tensor Train for Global Optimization Problems in Robotics

 Finally, our approach paves the way for the determination of function optima in the TT model, which facilitates the use of the TT model in various robotics applications, such as Learning from Demonstration~\citep{Pignat22IJRR}, as outlined in Section~\ref{discussion}.

 The article is organized as follows.
 In Section~\ref{related_work}, we provide a literature survey on initializing numerical optimization, multimodal optimization, and tensor methods.
 Section \ref{background} explains the necessary background on Tensor Train modeling that is used in this paper.
 Then, in Section \ref{methodology}, we describe the TTGO method proposed in this paper.
 Section \ref{experiments} presents the evaluation of our algorithm.
 We first test it on benchmark functions for numerical optimization and then apply it to inverse kinematics with obstacles and motion planning problems with manipulators.
 In Section \ref{discussion} and \ref{conclusion}, we conclude the paper by discussing how our approach could lead to new ways of solving a variety of problems in robotics.
-We also discuss here the limitations and future work.